 The ulnar nerve (C(7), 8, T1; Fig. 142) is formed from the medial cord of the plexus.
 It lies medial to the axillary and brachial artery as far as the middle of the humerus, then pierces the medial intermuscular septum (in company with the superior ulnar collateral artery) to descend on the anterior face of triceps.
 It passes behind the medial epicondyle (where it can readily be rolled against the bone), to enter the forearm (Fig. 122).
 Here it descends beneath flexor carpi ulnaris until this muscle thins out into its tendon, leaving the nerve to lie superficially on its radial side.
 In the distal two-thirds of the forearm the nerve is accompanied by the ulnar artery which lies on the nerve's radial side.
-About 2 in (5 cm) above the wrist, a dorsal cutaneous branch passes deep to flexor carpi ulnaris to supply the dorsal aspects of the ulnar $1\frac{1}{2}$ fingers.
+About 2 in (5 cm) above the wrist, a dorsal aspects of the ulnar $1\frac{1}{2}$ fingers and the dorsal aspect or the ulnar side of the hand (Fig. 143).